curv3d/curv/docs/Shape_Atlas.rst

   of a shape with an exact distance field.
 * Shell: in Curv, ``shell``.
 * Morph between two shapes: in Curv, ``morph``.
-* Sweep a 3D solid along a 3D curve: This has its own entry in the wanted list, and might be easier than a general Minkowski sum implementation.
+* Sweep a 3D solid along a 3D curve: This has its own entry in the TODO list, and might be easier than a general Minkowski sum implementation.

 My intuition says that Minkowski sum ought to be implementable as a Nested Distance Field